ThisisMS11/BlogYou/frontend/notes.md

 Future works for securing the backend system:
 1. only allow the credible user to edit or delete blogs and their cards by fetchuser addition in the api's.

+What am i doing?
+// localstorage.getitem('userinfo');
+I have changed the register api call and manipulated according to response we would receive by google login and also updated the user modal everything is working find and i am excited about launching this project into production.

+//! for far so good I am very happy to

+//?
+Errors :
+1. on refreshing we will loose the tokenclient.